misterprog-dev/misterprog-dev/README.md

 - 👋 Hi, I’m @misterprog-dev, software engineer.
-- 👀 I’m interested in web technologies and RPA.
+- 👀 I’m interested in web technologies.
 - 💞️ I’m looking to collaborate on all project that will permit me to improve my skills.
 - 📫 How to reach me ? this is my email : soum.diakite@outlook.com and my LinkedIn profil: https://www.linkedin.com/in/diakite-soumaila-a61185156